kroryan/screenshot-capture-system/README.md

 This system allows you to automatically capture screenshots of a specific URL at regular intervals.
 It uses Selenium and Chrome in headless mode to capture high-quality images without needing a graphical interface.

+(This project was make to monotorize my civrealm llm agent)
 ## Features

 - Automatic screenshots of any website or web application